gustavom2998/learning_rust/rust_book/3_programming_concepts/3_functions.md

 By now, we've covered `main` functions - the entry points to our programs.

-We also been using the `fn` keyword to declare new functions.
+We've also been using the `fn` keyword to declare new functions.
 Normally, we use the keyword, followed by a function name, a set of parentheses for parameters and curly brackets for the function body.

 **Snake case**: lower case, words separated by underlines.
 Rust uses snake case as a convention for function and variable names.